 Enjoy the photographic views: incredible coastline, mysterious caves, blowholes and sea arches of the Wai‘anapanapa Black Sand Beach.

 If you’re looking for Wai‘anapanapa Black Sand Beach tour, start your trip with IMI Tours.
-Check out their famous Road to Hana Tour for more information on Waiʻanapanapa State Park and all its amazing features.
+Check out their famous Maui Hana Tours for more information on Waiʻanapanapa State Park and all its amazing features.